samuelsurulere/samuelsurulere/README.md

 #### Data Science journey so far...

-After investing years of hardwork and mental exertion in academia, I felt it was time to fully establish a professional career in Data Science (ML and NLP) in particular.
+After investing years of hardwork in academia, I felt it was time to fully establish a professional career in Data Science (ML and NLP in particular).
 A lifelong passion has always been "solving real-world problems using science".
-Academia (my research line in particular) was limited in that regard.
-As much as I loved academia, I was only solving theoretical problems with theoretical analysis and recommendations.
+My area of research interest (as well as most research I was aware of) was limited in that regard.
+As much as I loved academia, I was solving theoretical problems by providing analysis and recommendations.

 ### Previous background